starbops/gottodo/docs/SUPABASE_SETUP.md

-# Supabase Setup Guide for GoTToDo
+# Supabase Setup Guide for GotToDo

-This document explains how to set up Supabase correctly for the GoTToDo application, particularly focusing on UUID handling, which is critical for the application to work properly.
+This document explains how to set up Supabase correctly for the GotToDo application, particularly focusing on UUID handling, which is critical for the application to work properly.

 ## Initial Setup